Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius volemus

 Description:

-Flesh: White; eventually staining brown when cut.
+Flesh: White; staining slowly brown when sliced.

 Odor and Taste: Odor rather fishy (like a dead shad, which anglers will tell you is probably the most malodorous freshwater fish); taste mild.